PyCrow/OSSK/README.md

 Channel management:
 - To add a channel, enter its YouTube tag in the box and click "Add channel"
 - To configure a channel, right-click on its line and select "Channel settings"
-- To delete a channel, right-click on its line and select "Delete channel"
+- To delete a channel, right-click on its line and select "Delete channel" (can't delete a channel if it have non-finished download processes)

+Process management:
+ - to view the output of a process, open its context menu and select "Open tab"
+ - to stop the process, select "Stop process" in its context menu
+ - in order to hide a completed process, select "Hide process" from its context menu (the downloaded file *will not* be deleted).

 Settings (`settings` file):
 - in the _ffmpeg field_, enter the path to the ffmpeg library / .exe file